Science-for-Nature-and-People/ecological-drought/Drought_Area_Calculation_Guide.md

 main\_path: path to your project working directory.

+admin\_path: path to the shapefile contining the units you want to use for the drought percentage area computation

-admin\_shp: name of your administrative boundary polygon shapefile (e.g., ‘US_states.shp’), which should be located in your working directory (main_path).
+extract\_shpname: name of your administrative boundary polygon shapefile (e.g., ‘US\_states.shp’), which should be located in your working directory (main_path).
 Be sure to use single or double quotation marks and to include the .shp extension for the shapefile.

 ugeoid: field name of the unique identifier of your polygons you want to use to calculate the percentage drought area.